Dave and I have had the pleasure of visiting most of Canada and these are our picks for the most iconic places to visit in Canada. That we’ve seen!

 With historic covered bridges and the St. Martins Sea Caves is a must-stop on the East Coast.

 Sea Kayaking trips are offered to explroe the sea caves at high tide, but you can also walk out right into the belly of the massive caves at low tide as the Bay of Fundy waters recede miles out from shore.

 Read More about New Brunswick at The Best Things to do in Saint John

 23. Niagara Falls

-It is Canada's most famous tourist attraction and it does not disappoint.
+It is Canada’s most famous tourist attraction and the #1 place to visit in Ontario and it does not disappoint.

 Dave and I visit Niagara Falls at least once a year and we never tire of seeing one of the world’s largest waterfalls.

 There are several adventures you can do like taking the Maid of the Mist into the bottom of the horseshoe falls, take a journey behind the falls, or dare to join a jetboat tour to the whirlpool.

 Check out all the great things to do in Niagara Falls